dev-xo/remix-auth-totp/docs/migration.md

       },
       updateTOTP: async (hash, data, expiresAt) => {
         // Update the TOTP data in the database.
-        // No need to update expiresAt since it does not change after createTOTP(). await db.totp.update({ where: { hash }, data }) },
+        // No need to update `expiresAt` since it does not change after createTOTP() is called. await db.totp.update({ where: { hash }, data }) },

-      // Unchanged
+      // Unchanged.
       sendTOTP: async ({ email, code, magicLink }) => {},
     },
-    // Unchanged
+    // Unchanged.
     async ({ email, code, magicLink, form, request }) => {},
   ),
 )